volfpeter/motorhead/README.md

 ## Notes

-This project is the continuation of [fastapi-motor-oil](https://github.com/volfpeter/fastapi-motor-oil) with support for [Pydantic v2](https://docs.pydantic.dev/latest/migration/), among some other, minor improvements.
+This project is the continuation of [fastapi-motor-oil](https://github.com/volfpeter/fastapi-motor-oil) with support for [Pydantic v2](https://docs.pydantic.dev/latest/migration/), among other improvements.
 Migration from `fastapi-motor-oil` should be easy, but if you need help, just create an issue in the issue tracker.

 ## License - MIT